 Daily reflection apps are everywhere, and they are not all the same.
 Shine focuses on inclusive emotional support and affirmation.
 Stoic builds on stoic philosophy with structured journaling prompts. ooddle takes a different angle entirely, integrating reflection into a broader wellness protocol.
-If you are picking one, the differences matter.
+If you are picking one, the differences matter, and picking based on aesthetic alone usually leads to abandonment within a month.

 Quick Comparison